 The Risk Committee monitors the Society's capital position with the aid of its ICAAP, which brings together the Risk Management Framework, corporate planning and capital management.
 The ICAAP involves discussions with the various business areas and how their current profiles may change, together with assessments for capital allocation.
-The ICAAP is prepared by the Finance Department and reviewed by the Chief Risk Officer, Chief Executive and Deputy Chief Executive and Finance Director before being reviewed by the Risk Committee.
-This provides the non-executive directors with a forum to challenge the scope of the risk and the severity of the underlying stress-testing assumptions.
+The ICAAP is prepared by the Finance Department overseen by the Deputy Chief Executive and Finance Director in the first line of the three lines of defence model.
+The Chief Risk Officer, acting as the second line, then reviews the ICAAP prior to presentation to the Management Risk Committee and Board Risk Committee for challenge.
+This provides the non-executive Directors with a forum to challenge the scope of the risk and the severity of the underlying stress-testing assumptions.
 After review, the ICAAP is recommended by the Risk Committee to the Board for final review and adoption.